Data-Mechanics/course-2019-spr-proj/yufeng72/README.md

 python app.py
 ```

+<h2>Poster and Report</h2>

-Check report for more details and screenshots.
+Check my poster and report for more details.